Healthy Minds Study: Faculty and Staff FAQ

 We invite faculty and staff at your institution to participate in this voluntary study.
 We welcome a diverse perspective!

+Most often, no. But most schools opt into a national sweepstakes so that their participants have the chance to win one of two $500 Amazon gift cards or one of ten $100 Amazon gift cards.
+The national prize drawing will be in the summer.
 If you are doing this survey because you received a link in an email, you don’t need to do anything to enter prize drawings.
-In that case, all invited faculty and staff at all institutions participating in this study are automatically entered to win the national sweepstakes prizes.
-That is true even if you don’t fill out the survey.
+In that case, all invited faculty and staff at all institutions participating in this study are automatically entered to win the national sweepstakes prizes, even if you don’t fill out the survey.

 Here are a few paths to take: